unitycatalog/unitycatalog/docs/usage/cli.md

 ## Volume Management CLI Usage

 You can use the Unity Catalog CLI to manage volumes within your schema.
 The `bin/uc` script supports various operations such as creating, retrieving, listing, updating and deleting volumes.
-Let's take a look at each function.
+Let's take a look at each operation.

 You can also read more in the [Volumes](./volumes.md) section.